trevleon/stats100-proj/README.md

 By default, dates in the file are set to select games from the 2018-19 NBA regular season.

-Next, use `get_pbp_data.ipynb` to get play-by-play data from the prior season.
+Next, use `get_player_stats.ipynb` to get player stats from the season.
+Use `compute_rolling_stats.ipynb` to get each players points/assists/rebounds per minute up to each date they played.

 Download RAPTOR data from [FiveThirtyEight](https://projects.fivethirtyeight.com/nba-player-ratings) and use `raptor_name2id.ipynb` to add a BasketballReference name ID column to the RAPTOR data.